Nationals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their opponents are 5-4-1 when it comes to hitting the over.

-- The Nationals have had a spread listed in two of their past 10 contests and have covered every time.
+- The Nationals have covered the runline in the two of their previous 10 games that had a set spread.

 Nationals Betting Records & Stats

-- Washington has a record of 3-10, a 23.1% win rate, when it's set as an underdog of +120 or more by oddsmakers this season.
+- Washington has a record of 4-12 in games where bookmakers have it as underdogs of at least +110 on the moneyline.

-- The Nationals have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The Nationals have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Washington's games have gone over the total in eight of its 16 chances.
+- Games involving Washington have gone over the total set by bookmakers in eight of 17 chances this season.

-- The Nationals have posted a record of 2-2-0 against the spread this season.
+- The Nationals are 2-2-0 against the spread in their four games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.